pavel-maltsev/IBM-IIDR-deployment/IIDR on Ubuntu 04 - configure Management Console on Win.md

 Server Name `192.168.171.131` in my case

-Here either server name if DNS is setup or IP address.
+Here either server name if DNS is set up or IP address.
 IP address can be checked on Ubuntu VM with `ip addr`

 Port Number (also is taken from results for Access Server deployment) `10101`